 If you are using a double exposure photography function in-camera then once you’ve taken your second shot you’re finished!
 The final version will appear on screen and be saved in a single JPG format file.
 Some cameras do allow you to save each image separately as well as the final mix.

-4. On the drop-down blending modes menu above, toggle down to the Screen blend mode and then… voila!
+• On the drop-down blending modes menu above, toggle down to the Screen blend mode.

-7. Once you have that perfect position, make sure you flatten all layers (LAYERS>FLATTEN LAYERS) and then save it as a JPG file (if you’re going to transfer it to your phone or put it on Instagram.
+• Once you have that perfect position, make sure you flatten all layers (LAYERS>FLATTEN LAYERS) and then save as a JPG file (if you’re going to transfer it to your phone or put it on Instagram.

-iPhotography has a photography tutorial video looking at taking double exposure photos in-camera.
-Click below to watch the video now.
+iPhotography has a great photography tutorial video looking at taking double exposure photos in camera.

 The double exposure technique is actually very straightforward – it’s having the artistic eye and vision to take the images and arrange them that makes each photographers’ work unique and special.